fforloff/docker-simple-sinatra-app/README.md

 ### Docker Packaging
 Why Docker?
-- To achieve Development-Test-QA-Production parity.
+- To achieve a Development-Test-QA-Production parity.
 "Build once - run anywhere".
-- To allow for a predictable repeatable deployment of an application and its dependencies.
+- To allow for a predictable and repeatable deployment process of an application and its dependencies, plus easy rollbacks and possible blue/green deployments.
 - To promote/encorage/engforce good practice.
 I.e. with docker it is easy to standartise service discovery, logging, monitoring/alerting, security aspects.
 - Speeds up development process - docker instances boot up/shut down in seconds.
 - Easy to achieve application scalability while maintaining cost effectiveness - allows for a denser deployment than the conventional VMs.
-- Fast deployment process; rollbacks; blue/green deployments.

 ### Development of the application with Docker